Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Model

-To obtain the concepts $\mathcal{C}$, we compute for each year mutual information scores for unigrams and bigrams based on the political comments and an equally-sized sample of comments from the default subreddits.\footnote{We again remove \texttt{r/news} and \texttt{r/worldnews}.} We only consider unigrams and bigrams that appear more often within than outside of noun phrases as detected by a noun phrase chunker to remove unigrams and bigrams typical of discussions but not relevant to agenda setting and framing (e.g., \textit{regarding}, \textit{dont think}).
-We then take for $\mathcal{C}$ the top 1,000 unigrams and bigrams according to mutual information.
-This and all other steps are done separately for each year, i.e., we extract year-wise concepts and train year-wise models to detect the polarizing concepts.
+\textbf{Determining concepts.} To obtain the concepts $\mathcal{C}$, we create for each year unigram and bigram vocabularies of political comments taken from Reddit Politosphere and non-political comments sampled in equal size from the default subreddits.\footnote{A set of topically diverse subreddits (e.g., \texttt{Fitness}) users used to be subscribed to automatically.
+We remove \texttt{news} and \texttt{worldnews} since they also contain political content.
+We retrieve the default subreddits from the Pushshift Reddit Dataset \citep{Baumgartner.2020}.} To eliminate unigrams and bigrams typical of discussions but not relevant to salience and framing (e.g., \textit{dont think}), we only consider unigrams and bigrams that appear more often within than outside of noun phrases as detected by a noun phrase chunker \citep{Honnibal.2020}.
+Based on their frequencies within the political and non-political comments, we compute mutual information scores for all unigrams and bigrams and take the top 1,000 unigrams and bigrams for $\mathcal{C}$.
+This and all other steps are done separately for each year, i.e., we extract year-wise concepts and train year-wise models.